 Whistleblower complaint, reportedly on Trump 'promise' to foreign leader, touches off DC firestorm

-A whistleblower complaint that reportedly involved allegations President Trump made a troubling and unspecified "promise" to a foreign leader touched off a new Washington firestorm on Thursday, as the intelligence community’s top watchdog testified on the matter and the president adamantly denied the accusations.
+A whistleblower complaint that reportedly involved allegations President Trump made a troubling and unspecified "promise" to a foreign leader touched off a new Washington firestorm on Thursday, as the intelligence community’s top watchdog was questioned by Congress on the matter and the president adamantly denied the accusations.

 The details surfaced overnight in a Washington Post report, but many specifics remain unclear including the identity of the foreign leader.